GovTrack: Reception

 GovTrack was cited by Clyde Haberman in The New York Times, and was mentioned as striving to help educate voters about legislation by The San Francisco Chronicle.
 The student wire service University Wire said the site was making it easy for people to learn about the government.

 A survey conducted showed that GovTrack helped raise awareness among common citizens through their report card for each legislative year since 2013.
-Tauberer won a contest from Technorati for using the site to link bills to the blog posts discussing them.